pytorch/torchchat/docs/ADVANCED-USERS.md

 ## Mobile and Edge Execution Test (x86)

-You can also run the model with the runner-et.
+You can also run the model with the `runner-et`.
 This requires you first build the runner.
 See instructions [here](#setting-up-executorch-and-runner-et).
-After this is done, you can run runner-et with
+After this is done, you can run `runner-et` with

 ```
 ./build/cmake-out/runner_et ${MODEL_OUT}/model.pte -z ${MODEL_OUT}/tokenizer.bin -i "Once upon a time in a land far away"
 ```

-While we have shown the export and execution of a small model to a mobile/edge device supported by Executorch, most models need to be compressed to fit in the target device's memory.
+While we have shown the export and execution of a small model to a mobile/edge device supported by ExecuTorch, most models need to be compressed to fit in the target device's memory.
 We use quantization to achieve this.

 This has been shown to run on x86. with the proper IDE environment, you can compile for your specific target.
 For a GUI integration in iOS and Android, please refer to "Running on a mobile/edge system" in the section below.